 - 4.20 As outlined earlier Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning applications be determined in accordance with the statutory development plan, unless material considerations indicate otherwise. - 4.21 The Liverpool Unitary Development Plan (UDP) is an older-style document, having been adopted in 2002.
-Whilst a number of policies within the Liverpool UDP have been 'saved' in 2007, Paragraph 215 of the National Planning Policy Framework (NPPF) sets out that due weight should be given only to those policies in existing plans according to their degree of consistency with the Framework.
-With this in mind, it is now a held principle by the Planning Inspectorate on behalf of the Secretary of State that whilst some policies may be classed as 'saved', they would only hold material weight if they are up-to-date in respect of the requirements of the NPPF. - 4.22 Having regard to the above, the following UDP policies are considered relevant to this application:
+Whilst a number of policies within the Liverpool UDP have been 'saved' in 2007, Paragraph 213 of the National Planning Policy Framework (NPPF) sets out that due weight should be given only to those policies in existing plans according to their degree of consistency with the Framework.
+With this in mind, it is now a held principle by the Planning Inspectorate on behalf of the Secretary of State that whilst some policies may be classed as 'saved', they would only hold material weight if they are up-to-date in respect of the requirements of the NPPF.

+Having regard to the above, the following UDP policies in Table 4.1 are considered relevant to this application:

+4.22 Having regard to the above, the following UDP policies are considered relevant to this application:

+Policy Reference Policy Title

-Policy E1: Primarily Industrial Areas
+Policy E1 Primarily Industrial Areas

-Policy H3: City Centre Living
+Policy H3 City Centre Living

-Policy H5: New Residential Development
+Policy H5 New Residential Development

-• Policy GEN1: Economic Regeneration
+Policy GEN 1 Economic Regeneration

-• Policy GEN6: Transportation
+Policy GEN 6 Transportation

-Policy HD18: General Design Requirements
+Policy HD18 General Design Requirements

-Policy HD19: Access for All
+Policy HD19 Access for all

-Policy HD20: Crime Prevention
+Policy HD20 Crime Prevention

-Policy HD21: Energy Conservation
+Policy HD21 Energy Conversion

-Policy HD23: New Trees and Landscaping
+Policy HD23 New Trees and Landscaping

-• Policy HD24: Public Art
+Policy HD24 Public Art

-Policy OE14: Open Space in New Residential Developments
+Policy OE14 Open Space in New Residential Developments

-Policy T6: Cycling
+Policy T6 Cycling

-Policy T7: Walking and Pedestrians
+Policy T7 Walking and Pedestrians

-• Policy T8: Traffic Management
+Policy T8 Traffic Management

-• Policy T9: Road safety
+Policy T9 Road Safety

-• Policy T12: Car Parking Provision in New Developments
+Policy T12 Car Parking Provision in new Developments

-• Policy T14: City Centre Car Parking Strategy
+Policy T14 City Centre Car Parking Strategy

-Policy T15: Traffic Impact Assessment
+Policy T15 Traffic Impact Assessment

-• Policy EP1: Vacant, Derelict and Neglected Land
+Policy EP1 Vacant, Derelict & Neglected Land

-Policy EP9: Waste Storage
+Policy EP9 Waste Storage

-Policy EP11: Pollution
+Policy EP11 Pollution